CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/powershell/psremotingerrorcode.md

 ---
 title: "PSRemotingErrorCode"
 linkTitle: "PSRemotingErrorCode"
-description: "Used to represent formats available for encoding and decoding text."
+description: "Used to represent an error code explaining the reason a PSRemotingException occurred."
 ---

 # {{% param title %}}